Suspicious Minds: Weekly

-Year-end charts
+Year-end

 Dwight Yoakam version

 In 1992, country singer Dwight Yoakam recorded his version, for the soundtrack of the film Honeymoon in Vegas, and also filmed an accompanying video.
-The track was later released on his compilation album The Very Best of Dwight Yoakam.
+The track was later released on his 2004 compilation album The Very Best of Dwight Yoakam.

-Chart performance
+Charts

 Gareth Gates version

-Gareth Gates, a runner up of in the first series of the ITV talent show Pop Idol, released a cover version on BMG on September 23, 2002.
-The single was a double-A side record containing "The Long and Winding Road"/"Suspicious Minds" with the Beatles song performed by Will Young, the winner of the same Pop Idol series, and Gates, with Gates performing the Elvis song on his own.

-The music video features Gates changing color, alternating between black and white in a white background, while clips from Lilo & Stitch are shown.
+Gareth Gates, the runner-up of the first series of the ITV talent show Pop Idol, released a cover version of "Suspicious Minds" on BMG-related record labels on September 23, 2002.
+The single is a double-A side record containing a cover of the Beatles' "The Long and Winding Road" performed with Pop Idol series one winner Will Young.
+The single topped the UK Singles Chart, where it stayed for two consecutive weeks.
+The music video features Gates changing color, alternating between black and white in a white background, while clips from the 2002 film Lilo & Stitch are shown.